- Amritsar's Golden Temple

 - VIP door to door

-Experience the hustle and bustle of Amritsar, marvel at the beauty of Shimla and savour the electric atmosphere of the old bazaar in Delhi on this incredible tour exclusively for solo travellers.
-As well as stays in high-class hotels, included excursions will reveal the lasting legacy of the Raj and the importance of religion in India's fascinating culture.
+Experience the hustle and bustle of Amritsar, marvel at the beauty of Shimla and savour the electric atmosphere of the old bazaar in Delhi, before enjoying the Taj Mahal in all its glory.
+Included excursions will reveal the lasting legacy of the Raj and the importance of religion in this country's fascinating culture.

 25 meals: 12 breakfasts, 1 lunch and 12 dinners